How the arrow of time emerges from Hamiltonian systems by our incomplete knowledge

-In particular, even purely Hamiltonian dynamics can be reduced to a system with fewer degrees of freedom and dissipation then emerges on the reduced level of description, without any fitting parameters.
+In particular, even purely Hamiltonian dynamics can be reduced to a system with fewer degrees of freedom, and dissipation then emerges on the reduced level of description, without any fitting parameters.
 Lack of fit reduction thus provides a systematic way to derive effectively dissipative evolution equations of reduced systems even from purely Hamiltonian detailed dynamics.

-The generalized Kullback–Leibler divergence can be used even in the case when the entropy is not in the Shannon-Boltzmann-Gibbs form, for instance with the Tsallis-Havrda-Charvát entropy.

 Three levels of the lack-of-fit reduction are calculated in the context of the Kac–Zwanzig model, differing in the choice of the reduced state variables.
 The best agreement between the reduced and detailed dynamics is obtained for the set of reduced state variables that has the lowest KL divergence between the distributions of the detailed and reduced dynamics.
 Another clue for how to choose the reduced state variables is how much the resulting reduced dynamics corrects the projected Hamiltonian dynamics.
 The less correction is needed, the better the choice of the reduced state variables, and in the Kac--Zwanzig case, the choice with lower KL divergence has also lower reversible correction in the dissipative dynamics, see Appendix \ref{appen:detailbalance}.